 27. According to SPP, South Central raises issues that are outside the scope of this compliance proceeding and should be rejected.
-SPP asserts that South Central's comments do not address a narrow compliance issue, so the Commission should reject South Central's comments and request for a technical conference.
-SPP states that neither South Central's arguments regarding SPP's reinsertion of language that would limit the definition of Competitive Upgrades nor South Central's examples address the issue of whether SPP complied with the Commission's directives as set forth in the Second Compliance Order.
-SPP asserts that South Central even acknowledges that SPP complied with the Commission's directive in the Second Compliance Order.
-SPP asserts that South Central should have addressed these issues by filing a request for rehearing of the Second Compliance Order, since South Central was party to the SPP compliance proceeding at the time the Second Compliance Order was issued.
+SPP asserts that South Central's comments do not address a narrow compliance issue, so the Commission should reject South Central's comments and request for a technical conference.44 SPP states that neither South Central's arguments regarding SPP's reinsertion of language that would limit the definition of Competitive Upgrades nor South Central's examples address the issue of whether SPP complied with the Commission's directives as set forth in the Second Compliance Order.45 SPP asserts that South Central even acknowledges that SPP complied with the Commission's directive in the Second Compliance Order.46 SPP asserts that South Central was party to the SPP compliance Order, since South Central was party to the SPP compliance proceeding at the time the Second Compliance Order was issued.47 f.

-f.
 Commission Determination

-- 28. On rehearing, LS Power argues that the Commission erred in allowing SPP to retain the language stating that "[t]ransmission facilities [must be] located where the selection of a Transmission Owner pursuant to [the competitive bidding process] does not violate the relevant law where the transmission facility is to be built."
-For the reasons discussed below, we deny LS Power's request for rehearing. - 29.
-In denying rehearing, we confirm the Commission's finding in the Second Compliance Order that it is appropriate for SPP to recognize state or local laws or
+28. On rehearing, LS Power argues that the Commission erred in allowing SPP to retain the language stating that "[t]ransmission facilities [must be] located where the selection of a Transmission Owner pursuant to [the competitive bidding process] does not violate the relevant law where the transmission facility is to be built."48 For the reasons discussed below, we deny LS Power's request for rehearing.

+29. In denying rehearing, we confirm the Commission's finding in the Second Compliance Order that it is appropriate for SPP to recognize state or local laws or